 The WOCN Society and the WOCNCB are two separate entities but work collaboratively to provide WOC nursing education.
 If you have questions regarding your certification, contact email@example.com.
 If you have questions about your WOCN membership, contact firstname.lastname@example.org.

-The Society and the Wound, Ostomy and Continence Nursing Certification Board (WOCNCB®) collaboratively developed a joint position statement to clarify the proper usage of the WOCN® acronym and WOCNCB® credentials and educate the wound, ostomy, and continence (WOC) community in an effort to protect each organization’s name, brand, or logo from being used to create an impression of a relationship when one does not exist.
+The WOCN Society and the WOCNCB® collaboratively developed a joint position statement to clarify the proper usage of the WOCN acronym and WOCNCB credentials and to educate the wound, ostomy, and continence community in an effort to protect each organization’s name, brand, or logo from being used to create an impression of a relationship when one does not exist.
 The WOCN Society and the WOCNCB have taken time to ensure that nurses are recognized as the highly qualified professionals that they truly are.